Tuesday, March 17, 2015

 Shooting A Blank: Clement and Katyal Fire a Dud in the Qualification Wars

-In a post on the Harvard Law Review Forum, two well-regarded attorneys, Paul Clement and Neal Katyal, recently addressed a question that has lingered over the two most recent quadrennial presidential elections, the question being a ticklish one of eligibility to be elected President.
+In a post on the Harvard Law Review Forum, Paul Clement and Neal Katyal recently addressed a question that has lingered over the two most recent quadrennial presidential elections: the ticklish question of eligibility to be elected President.

-Setting aside more considerable qualification considerations, such as experience managing a large scale enterprise, familiarity with and competence for the duties of the office, and the like, the question they addressed pertained to one particular qualification for the Presidency stated in the Constitution.
-That qualification requires, to be elected, one must be a “Natural Born Citizen” of the United States.
+Setting aside more considerable qualification considerations, such as experience managing a large-scale enterprise, familiarity with and competence for the duties of the office, and the like, the question they addressed pertained to one particular qualification for the Presidency stated in the Constitution.
+To be elected, that qualification requires one to be a “Natural Born Citizen” of the United States.
 That phrase, “Natural Born Citizen,” appears nowhere else in the Constitution as originally enacted.
 It stands in contrast to its single exception, allowing one to be elected president though not a “Natural Born Citizen” if, “a citizen of the United States, at the time of the adoption of the Constitution.”

-In fact, a number of methods can be identified for giving meaning to any word, phrase, clause, section or article of the Constitution.
-Consider, for example, the contrast between a view that the Constitution is a document of fixed, determinate meaning, and a contrary view that the Constitution is an organic document the words, phrases, clauses, sections and articles of which may acquire new meaning over time.
-The former view, the one of a “hide bound” Constitution, is often invoked by critics to describe the philosophy of Antonin Scalia and others that share his approach to construing the Constitution.
-The latter view, of the Constitution as a living, breathing and evolving document, has often been invoked to describe the philosophy of justices such as Ruth Bader Ginsberg and Stephen Breyer.
+In fact, several methods can be identified for giving meaning to any word, phrase, clause, section, or article of the Constitution.
+Consider, for example, the contrast between a view that the Constitution is a document of fixed, determinate meaning, and a contrary view that the Constitution is an organic document the words, phrases, clauses, sections, and articles of which may acquire new meaning over time.
+The former view, the one of a “hide-bound” Constitution, is often invoked by critics to describe the philosophy of Antonin Scalia and others who share his approach to construing the Constitution.
+The latter view, of the Constitution as a living, breathing, and evolving document, has often been invoked to describe the philosophy of justices such as Ruth Bader Ginsberg and Stephen Breyer.

 I have never worked with Neal Katyal.